White Holy Apostles Logo with crest

 • The difference between the two types of loans (Subsidized and Unsubsidized) is as follows: the interest on subsidized loans is deferred while the student remains at least a half-time student (and also in periods of deferment or forbearance while in repayment) while the unsubsidized loan starts to accrue interest from the time it is disbursed by the school and does not cease to accrue interest in the repayment period.

-• The Origination Fee to disburse a Subsidized/Unsubsidized loan is 1.057% and for PLUS loan is 4.228% effective July 1, 2020 thru June 30 2021.
+• The Origination Fee to disburse a Subsidized/Unsubsidized loan is 1.057%.

-• The interest on Subsidized Direct Loans is not deferred during the six month grace period – this change took effect in July 2012.
+• The interest on Subsidized Direct Loans is not deferred during the six-month grace period – this change took effect in July 2012.

-Disbursement of Financial Aid
+Disbursement of Aid

 Requirements